Marleyedrg/ohmydebnM/README.md

 Desktop and window effects are enabled by default.
 If you would like to disable them, go to System Settings, click Effects, and then click the slider next to `Desktop and window effects` to disable.

-# Desktop Magnifier
+# Screen Magnifier

-If you need to zoom in on part of your desktop, you can do so by enabling the magnifier via [OhMyDebn Menu](#ohmydebn-menu).
+If you need to zoom in on part of your screen, you can do so by enabling the magnifier via [OhMyDebn Menu](#ohmydebn-menu).
 Once enabled, hold down the Ctrl key and then use your scroll wheel to zoom in and out.

 # Hotkeys